lwYeo/Angry-Miao-Infinity-Mouse-Battery-Tray/README.md

 ### 🚀 **Lightweight**
 - Tiny footprint
-- No popups or intrusive background activity
+- No intrusive background activity
+- Minimal popup at system tray on low battery
 - Safe to leave running at all times

 ---